-When your organisation has achieved certification, BSI will provide you with a Certificate as a statement that your organisation has achieved certification to the Standard.
+When your organisation has achieved certification, BSI will provide you with a Certificate to verify that your organisation conforms with the requirements of the Standard.
 The certificate will include important information such as your organisation's name, certification number, the standard for which certification has been granted, the scope of certification, the date of certification and the expiry date.
-The certificate will also display several logos relevant to your certification, including the BSI Mark of Trust logo, the JASANZ logo, Responsible Wood logo and the PEFC logo.
+The certificate will also display several logos relevant to your certification, including the BSI kitemark logo, the JASANZ logo, the Responsible Wood logo and the PEFC logo.